 Data Visualization: Principles and Practice (2nd edition, 610 pages)

-This second edition of the book originally published in 2008 provides a practical introduction to data
+This second edition of my book first published in 2008 provides a practical introduction to data

 Here are the main courses I deliver or have delivered: